-On October 1, 2004, the Government of Alberta introduced significant changes to automobile insurance in the province and provided the:

-- introduction of a cap on pain and suffering for minor injuries at \$4,0002; - introduction of diagnostic and treatment protocols; - elimination of the double-recovery of compensation from more than one source; - determination of wage loss based on net, rather than gross, wages; - increase in the maximum medical/ rehabilitation benefits under accident benefits to \$50,000; - introduction of the "take all comers" rule; and - implementation of an industry wide adjustment process for basic coverage on private passenger vehicles and the Grid.
+On October 1, 2004, the Government of Alberta introduced significant changes to automobile insurance in the province which included, among other changes, the introduction of a cap on pain and suffering for minor injuries at \$4,000, diagnostic and treatment protocols; "take all comers" rule and the implementation of an industry wide adjustment process for basic coverage on private passenger vehicles and the Grid.

-Subsequent Amendments to the Act and Premiums Regulation came into effect July 1, 2014 and included:

-- expansion of the AIRB's mandate to regulate additional coverage; - discontinuation of the industry wide adjustment process; and - implementation of a "file and approve" model where by insurers must file on an individual company basis for revisions to their rating programs.
+Subsequent amendments to the Act and Premiums Regulation, effective July 1, 2014, included expansion of the AIRB's mandate to regulate additional coverage; discontinuation of the industry wide adjustment process; and implementation of a "file and approve" model where by insurers must file on an individual company basis for revisions to their rating programs.